saroj8/biomass-modeling/README.md

 # biomass-modeling

-In this project, I am modeling aboveground forest biomass by integrating field data with Sentinel-2 bands and vegetation indices.
+In this project, aboveground forest biomass and carbon were estimated by integrating field data with Sentinel-2 bands and vegetation indices
+Here,

-Here, we extracted pixel values of all bands and vegetation indices with radius of 12.61m that aligns with our plot area in the field.
+Pixel values of all bands and vegetation indices were calculated and extracted with radius of 12.61m that aligns with the plot area in the field
 Then

-we run VSURF package to select the most important variables for our model We try random forest regression and support vector regression in the study from caret package.
+VSURF package was run to select the most important variables for our model Random forest regression and support vector regression from caret package were used.
+And finally,
+Aboveground forest biomass and Carbon were predicted.